 While some areas of the delta are permanently flooded, other habitats create a mosaic of varied landscapes, including drier regions like the area that surrounds your camp.
 A mix of dense riverine woodland, open savanna and acacia scrub provide ample food for a large array of browsers and grazing species, as well as predators including cheetah, leopard, lion and rare wild dog.
 The Gomoti River is a year-round lifeline for animals, while inland water holes also sustain them during the dry season.
 The diverse range of habitats makes the Gomoti region ideal for all-day excursions including traditional 4x4 game drives, picnic lunches and night drives in search of nocturnal species.

 Leaving dry land behind, transfer by light aircraft to a very different section of the Okavango Delta.
 Pelo Camp is located in the Okavango’s watery heart, a maze of canals and lagoons that sustains a profusion of wildlife.
 Explore the constantly shifting marsh by mokoro, a traditional dugout canoe, offering a chance to observe wildlife at eye level in complete quiet.
 Islands and wetlands among the channels are home to many rare birds; you may see wattled cranes, Pel’s fishing owls, jacanas, rails, crakes and moorhens.
-You might also spy water-adapted antelope such as red lechwe browsing in the grasses.
+You may also spy water-adapted antelope such as red lechwe browsing in the grasses.